 "Then why are you sitting here?"

 "An excellent question.
 I myself am unsure of the reason."
 He studied her as the attendant refilled her coffee.
-"I was told you've been sick."
+"I was told you have been sick."

 "I was sick.
 I'm fine, now."

 She did not look fine.
-But he didn't think he should say that.
+But he did not think he should say that.
 He waited, curious to see if she would break the uneasy silence between them.

 She did not.
 She just drank her coffee and stared out the window.
 The skin under her eyes was dark, but everywhere else it seemed pale to him.
 Her hand shook as she lifted the cup.
 She turned, aware of his scrutiny apparently, and her brows knit as she looked at him.